By Roy Burner (Minister of the Gospel)

 God has granted man wisdom and knowledge to face formidable odds; as evidenced many times in the past.
 Hope in man is extended in such moments but it is God, in His mercy, who opened the door for those circumstances to be overcome; using man as a vessel.
 Man has his limitations; unless God opens the door to overcome those limitations.

-A Bible dictionary reveals that hope is not mere expression and desire but includes confidence, refuge in God, the God of hope.
+A Bible dictionary reveals that hope is not mere expression and desire but includes confidence, a refuge in God, the God of hope.
 In the Old Testament hope translates a variety of Hebrew words which mean confidence, trust, and safety.
 Hope in man can lead to a misplaced trust when fulfillment of that trust fails.
 Hope in God will never fail as long as one's faith remains steadfast in Him.

 Quotes concerning hope: Hope means expectation when things are otherwise hopeless (G. K. Chesterton).
 There is no medicine like hope (O. S. Marden).
 Quotes concerning man: A man without God is like a ship without a rudder (Anonymous).
 Man is still the greatest miracle and greatest problem on this earth (General David Sarnoff).
 These quotes suggest that hope in man can fail; if not interwoven in the Almighty God.

 Tremendous difficulties are facing many nations of the world; with many placing their hope in man, rather than God, for solution to their problems.
-Many nations have buried their hope in man; which remains buried, because of seeking the wrong source for a solution to their dilemma.
+Many nations have buried their hope in man; which remains buried, because of seeking the wrong source for a solution to one's dilemma.

 Daniel Webster stated: If we abide by the principles taught in the Bible, our country will go on prospering and to prosper; but if we in our posterity neglect its instructions and authority, no man can tell how sudden a catastrophe may overwhelm us and bury all our glory in profound obscurity.